 - Communications skills – both verbal and written.

 How will I learn?

-This unit focuses learning around different areas of SRE.
+This unit focuses learning around different areas of RSE.
 Students study sexting and how this can be dangerous.
-Yr.
-10 also investigate misconceptions in media and how these images can be damaging.
+Year 10 also investigate misconceptions in media and how these images can be damaging.
 The resources look at sexism and how women can be portrayed as objects in certain media.
 Students also look at peer pressure, the law and consent along with how to use condoms.